DrBenjamin/HRStaffPortal/README.md

 ##### Update of Streamlit

-To install the latest version of the **Streamlit web app framework**, run the following command:
+To update to the latest version of the **Streamlit web app framework**, run the following command:

 ```cmd
 pip install --upgrade streamlit